tomatolog/manticore/doc/sphinx.rst

-Note that if search query is segmented, ie. there are separators between individual words, then wrapping the words in quotes and using extended mode will result in proper matches being found even if the text was not segmented.
-For instance, assume that the original query is BCÂ&nbsp;DEF.
+Note that if search query is segmented, ie. there are separators between individual words, then wrapping the words in quotes and using extended mode will result in proper matches being found even if the text was **not** segmented.
+For instance, assume that the original query is BCÂ DEF.
-After wrapping in quotes on the application side, it should look like "BC"Â&nbsp;"DEF" (with quotes).
-This query will be passed to Sphinx and internally split into 1-grams too, resulting in "BÂ&nbsp;C"Â&nbsp;"DÂ&nbsp;EÂ&nbsp;F" query, still with quotes that are the phrase matching operator.
+After wrapping in quotes on the application side, it should look like "BC"Â "DEF" (with quotes).
+This query will be passed to Sphinx and internally split into 1-grams too, resulting in "BÂ C"Â "DÂ EÂ F" query, still with quotes that are the phrase matching operator.
 And it will match the text even though there were no separators in the text.